When the Relationship Meant to Hold You Didn’t

 That your internal experience can be trusted.

-It’s where your nervous system begins to organize around the expectation that when something feels off, confusing, or overwhelming, someone will notice, respond, and help you make sense of it.
+It’s where your nervous system begins to learn that when something feels off, confusing, or overwhelming, someone will notice, respond, and help you through it.

-In healthy development, a parent carries the emotional weight of the relationship.
+In healthy development, the parent carries the emotional weight of the relationship.

-They regulate their own distress and do not rely on the child for comfort, validation, or stability.
+They manage their own distress and do not rely on the child for comfort, validation, or emotional steadiness.
 The child is not responsible for managing the parent’s emotional world.

-This is what allows a child to remain a child — to feel, to need, to depend, without having to organize themselves around someone else’s emotional capacity.
+This is what allows a child to remain a child — to feel, to need, to depend, without having to shape themselves around someone else’s emotional limitations.

 This is also one of the only places where something like unconditional love is meant to exist — in a very specific direction.